oktadev/okta-blog/_source/_posts/2017-08-09-jax-rs-vs-spring-rest-endpoints.md

 ]
 ```

-To get a single Stormtrooper, use it's ID:
+To get a single Stormtrooper, use its ID:

 ```bash
 $ curl http://localhost:8080/troopers/FN-2187